SJ22032003/go-ssr-fullstack-app/README.md

 # Go SSR Fullstack Application

 This is a fullstack application that provides complete server-side rendering (SSR) using Go, Gin, Templ, and HTMX.
+You can run React components on the server-side and render them on the client-side using HTMX.

 ## Technologies Used